Grand Central (train operating company): London King's Cross to Cleethorpes

-Extra Bradford and Sunderland Services
+Extra Bradford and Sunderland services

 In March 2018, Grand Central announced that it had applied for six services from London to Sunderland, up from five now, and six services from London to Bradford Interchange, up from four now, which would use Adelante trains.

 York to London King's Cross

 In May 2018, Grand Central announced plans to add an additional evening service before 22:00 between York and London.
 This service would be ten carriages long.

 Wakefield Kirkgate to London King's Cross

 Grand Central applied for an additional early morning service and an evening service from London to Wakefield; it was rejected because it did not meet the economic criteria.
 However, in May 2018, Grand Central reapplied for the service.
 This would see one train per day in each direction between London King's Cross and Wakefield.

-Peterborough

-Grand Central also proposed an additional stop at Peterborough but this was rejected.
-The stops were to be provided by four Sunderland to London King's Cross services.
-In May 2018, Grand Central reapplied for the service.
+Newcastle to Brighton

+Grand Central applied in April 2025 for a direct service between Newcastle and Brighton calling at Durham, Darlington, Northallerton, York, Doncaster, Sheffield, Derby, Burton-on-Trent, Birmingham New Street, Warwick Parkway, Banbury, Oxford, Reading, Wokingham, Guildford, Redhill, Gatwick Airport, and Haywards Heath.

+The proposed service could start in December 2026.